Claude Platform Docs

 How to use fine-grained tool streaming

-Fine-grained tool streaming is supported on the Claude API, Claude Platform on AWS, Amazon Bedrock, Vertex AI, and Microsoft Foundry.
+Fine-grained tool streaming is supported on the Claude API, Claude Platform on AWS, Amazon Bedrock, Google Cloud, and Microsoft Foundry.
 To use it, set eager_input_streaming to true on any user-defined tool where you want fine-grained streaming enabled, and enable streaming on your request.

 Here's an example of how to use fine-grained tool streaming with the API: